Updated July 2026

 Completed Milestones

-The Crescendo upgrade brought Kaspa from 1 block per 10 seconds to 1 block per second.
+The Crescendo upgrade brought Kaspa from 1 block per second to 10 blocks per second.
 This was the first major throughput milestone and demonstrated that GHOSTDAG consensus could handle significantly higher block rates than traditional blockchains.

 Phase 2Completed June 2026